rkbhkp/pokedex/README.md

     -that opens a tab under the file explorer called "SQLite Explorer" with the db -click the arrow or right click and open to open the desired db table

-To launch the app cd into my-app and do yarn start
+To launch the app cd into my-app and do yarn start, this launches the app on your browser

+You can also run "node SQLscripts.js" and to test SQL scripts formated like the one in there currently is